-Twentynine Palms is a family-friendly destination.
-From a variety of food and lodging options to its proximity to Joshua Tree National Park to a long list of local attractions, activities, and events, there is always something to do.
+With ample space to roam, Twentynine Palms is a kid’s paradise.
+Little ones will love knocking pins over at the Bowladium, seeing a flick at Smith’s Ranch Drive-In Movie Theater, sliding and swinging on the playground at Luckie Park, and allowing their creativity to take over at 29 Palms Creative Center.
+From its proximity to Joshua Tree National Park to a long list of local attractions, activities, and events, there is always something to do.
 See our Explore and Attractions sections, including the Parks page, for information about our community parks, playgrounds, public swimming pool, and skateboard park.
-And visit our Calendar of Events so you can plan ahead to attend one of our many community events.
+And visit our Calendar of Events so you can plan ahead to attend one of our many community festivals, shows, and other happenings.

 29 PALMS ART GALLERY

-The 29 Palms Art Gallery features monthly exhibitions and hosts art education classes for all ages throughout the year for a minimal fee.
+The 29 Palms Art Gallery features monthly exhibitions and hosts art education classes for all ages throughout the year.
 Members of the 29 Palms Artists’ Guild receive a discount, and adult and student memberships are available.

-See their website for a schedule of art activities for youth and adults, plus seasonal events and fundraisers.
-A historic landmark in the community since 1963, the gallery is open Thursday through Sunday, 11 a.m. to 3 p.m., (Summer hours: Fri-Sun 12 p.m. to 3 p.m.) with monthly desert art shows featuring work by Guild members and other desert artists, and monthly receptions on the First Saturday, 5 to 7 p.m.
-Admission free.
-74055 Cottonwood Drive (off National Park Drive), Twentynine Palms, CA 92277, (760) 367-7819. www.29palmsartgallery.com
+Visit their website for a schedule of art activities for youth and adults, plus seasonal events and fundraisers.
+A historic landmark in the community since 1963, the gallery features monthly desert art shows featuring work by guild members and other artists, and monthly receptions on the first Saturday of each month.
+Admission is free.

 29 PALMS ART GALLERY YOUTH ART PROGRAMS

-New in 2018: Join the 29 Palms Art Gallery Youth Art Programs.
-Join today and receive all the benefits and discounts of a Gallery member, plus a membership card and T-shirt.
+Join the 29 Palms Art Gallery Youth Art Programs.
+Join today and receive all the benefits and discounts of a gallery member, plus a membership card and T-shirt.
 Each program has its own age-appropriate class line-up.
-Visit www.29palmsartgallery.com for the full art class schedule for the year.
-Youth Art Club includes sketch books, line drawing, cartoon drawing, clay masks, printmaking, collage, assemblage, beading and jewelry.
-Youth Art Academy topics range from Cave Art and Pictographs to Renaissance painting, Impressionism, Commercial Art, Abstract Expressionism and more.
+Visit their website for the full art class schedule for the year.
+Youth Art Club includes sketching, line drawing, cartoon drawing, clay masks, printmaking, collage, assemblage, beading, and jewelry.
+Youth Art Academy topics range from cave art and pictographs to Renaissance painting, impressionism, commercial art, abstract expressionism, and more.

-The 29 Palms Creative Center & Gallery welcomes walk-ins of all ages to paint pottery or create a canvas painting in the inspiring open studio.
-Gretchen Grunt and Selina Phanara offer art activities directly out of their studios for the local or traveling art adventurer.
-Choose from a selection of ready-to-paint pottery: cups, plates, tiles, and tons of figurines, starting at $15 (plus tax); or instant canvas painting, starting at $20 (plus tax) a canvas.
-The Creative Center also offers a variety of instructed art classes for children, adults, groups, including paint nights, art parties, and Summer Art Camp.
+The 29 Palms Creative Center welcomes budding artists of all ages to paint pottery or create a canvas painting in the inspiring open studio.
+Gretchen Grunt and other studio artists offer art activities directly out of their studios for the local or traveling art adventurer.
+Choose from a selection of ready-to-paint pottery: cups, plates, tiles, and tons of figurines; or instant canvas painting.
+The 29 Palms Creative Center also offers a variety of instructed art classes for children, adults, and groups, including paint nights, art parties, and a summer art camp.

 JUNIOR RANGER PROGRAM

-“Explore, Learn, Protect!”
-(Junior Ranger motto) Like many other national parks, Joshua Tree offers young visitors the opportunity to join the National Park Service “family” as Junior Rangers.
+“Explore, learn, protect!” is the Junior Ranger motto.
+Like many other national parks, Joshua Tree offers young visitors the opportunity to join the National Park Service “family” as Junior Rangers.
 Interested youth complete a series of activities during a park visit, share their answers with a park ranger, and receive an official Junior Ranger badge.
-Junior Rangers are typically between the ages of 5 to 13, although people of all ages can participate.
+Junior Rangers are typically between the ages of five and 13, although people of all ages can participate.
 Kids visiting Joshua Tree National Park may earn a Junior Ranger badge by completing a number of activities as they explore the park.
 The Junior Ranger booklet is available at park entrance stations and visitor centers.
 Booklet activities include drawing, writing, attending a ranger program, and picking up trash in the park.
-Stop by the new Joshua Tree National Park Visitor Center in downtown Twentynine Palms at 6533 Freedom Way. www.nps.gov/jotr/learn/kidsyouth/beajuniorranger.htm
+Stop by the new Joshua Tree National Park Visitor Center located at Freedom Plaza in downtown Twentynine Palms.